 - truancy and/or leaving school grounds without authorized permission

 - possession, use or distribution of illegal or restricted substances including but not limited to drugs, cigarettes, e-cigarettes, vapourizers, lighters and/or other related paraphernalia

 Forms of unacceptable conduct cited above are only some examples and not an all-inclusive list.

-The school's administration will become involved with students regarding major infractions of the Code of Conduct (i.e. smoking including e-cigarettes and vapourizers, drugs, alcohol, fighting/physical violence, weapons, vandalism, acts of intimidation or retribution and overt or repeated defiance).
+The school's administration will become involved with students regarding major infractions of the Code of Conduct (i.e. smoking including e-cigarettes and vapourizers, energy drinks, drugs, alcohol, fighting/physical violence, weapons, vandalism, acts of intimidation or retribution and overt or repeated defiance).
 Parents will be contacted and informed of disciplinary procedures involving their own children.
 A suspension may occur as a result of a major violation.
 The RCMP will be contacted if necessary and an indefinite suspension may result.
 Such incidents will be dealt with in accordance with School Board Policy and Regulations on Discipline.
 In a report of illegal or dangerous acts, the school reserves the right to search a student, locker, phone, vehicle and belongings.

 Consequences for Unacceptable Conduct:

 Consequences will be applied in a fair and consistent manner, with consideration given to individual rights, responsibilities, age, maturity and individual needs of the student.
 Frequency and severity of the behaviour will also influence the school's response.
 Whenever possible, consequences will be preventative and restorative rather than punitive in nature.